Do you want to join a global movement of young people concerned with the society?

 Hello to all of you :) My name is Lesana/Lesi Zemanová.
 I am 22 years old.
-I from Bratislava and I live here all my life except of my Erasmus+ experience in Spain :) I study in Comenius University in Faculty of education, also in Bratislava.
+I from Bratislava and I live here all my life except my Erasmus+ experience in Spain :) I study at Comenius University in Faculty of education, also in Bratislava.
 I became a member of ESNCU in September 2013.
 Be part of organization ESN was one of the best decision in my life and to be a SocialErasmus coordinator it is also perfect.
-I can organize events where erasmus students can meet and help to local people, „give back“ something in that coutry where they are comming for Erasmus+ :)
+I can organize events where Erasmus students can meet and help to local people, „give back“ something in that country where they are coming for Erasmus+ :)

 Alexandra Balková - ESN EU

 Hi :) My name is Alexandra Balková.
-I live in Martin and I study at University of Economics in Bratislava.
+I live in Martin and I study at the University of Economics in Bratislava.
 I became a member of ESN only in December 2016 and nowadays I am the SocialErasmus coordinator.
-I want do social erasmus because I like help people, animals and environment.
-I have many plans to events and I will try to realize them.
+I won't do social Erasmus because I like help people, animals and environment.
+I have many plans for events and I will try to realize them.

 Katarína Liptáková - ESN PEU

 Hi :) my name is Katarína Liptáková and I am 23 years old.
-I am from smaller town Trenčín but currently I live and study in Bratislava in Comenius University.
+I am from smaller town Trenčín but currently, I live and study in Bratislava at Comenius University.
 I study at Faculty of law fourth year.
-I love travelling and spending time with my friends:) I became a member of ESN in march 2015 and I'm a new Social Erasmus coordinator just few months.
-For me ESN brings new opportunities and options to help other students, meet new people, know different cultures and of course make the erasmus stay in Slovakia great for them.
-Simply is a chance to have great time with amazing people :)
+I love travelling and spending time with my friends:) I became a member of ESN in March 2015 and I'm a new Social Erasmus coordinator just a few months.
+For me, ESN brings new opportunities and options to help other students, meet new people, know different cultures and of course make the Erasmus stay in Slovakia great for them.
+Simply is a chance to have a great time with amazing people :)

 Contact: k.liptakova1@gmail. com